pbierkortte/sql-server-to-snowflakedw-python/README.md

-# sql-server-to-snowflakedw-python
-## Import SQL Server data to Snowflake Data Warehouse with Python
+# Import SQL Server data to Snowflake Data Warehouse with Python

----

-### Assumptions:
+## Assumptions:
 * You have some knowledge of
   * Python
   * Linux/macOS